 Supercomputer Fugaku retains first place worldwide in HPCG and Graph500 rankings

-The supercomputer Fugaku, jointly developed by RIKEN and Fujitsu, has successfully retained the top spot for seven consecutive terms in multiple major high-performance computer rankings including HPCG and Graph500 BFS (Breadth-First Search), and has also taken second place for the TOP500 and third place for the HPL-MxP (formally HPL-AI) rankings.
+The supercomputer Fugaku, jointly developed by RIKEN and Fujitsu, has successfully retained the top spot for eight consecutive terms in multiple major high-performance computer rankings including HPCG and Graph500 BFS (Breadth-First Search), and has also taken fourth place for the TOP500 and third place for the HPL-MxP rankings.
 The HPCG is a performance ranking for computing methods often used for real-world applications, and the Graph500 ranks systems based on graph analytic performance, an important element in data-intensive workloads.
-The results of the rankings were announced on May 22 at ISC2023 High-Performance Computing Conference, which is currently being held in Hamburg, Germany.
+The results of the rankings were announced on November 14 at the SC23, the International Conference for High Performance Computing, Networking, Storage, and Analysis, which is currently being held in Denver, Colorado, the United States.

-The top ranking on Graph500 was won by a collaboration involving RIKEN, Kyushu University, Fixstars Corporation, and Fujitsu.
-It earned a score of 137,096 gigaTEPS this time with Fugaku's 152,064 nodes, an improvement of about 33% in performance from the previous measurement.
+The top ranking on Graph500 was won by a collaboration involving RIKEN, Kyushu University, Fixstars Corporation, Nippon Telegraph and Telephone Corporation, and Fujitsu.
+It earned a score of 138,867 gigaTEPS this time with Fugaku's 152,064 nodes, an improvement of 1,771 gigaTEPS in performance from the previous measurement.

 The other results this time were made with Fugaku's full complement of 158,976 nodes fit into 432 racks.
 On HPCG, it scored 16.00 petaflops.
 On the TOP500, it achieved a LINPACK score of 442.01 petaflops, and on HPL-MxP it gained a score of 2.004 exaflops.